symfony/symfony-docs/cookbook/security/custom_authentication_provider.rst

 ``create``
-    Method which adds the listener and authentication provider to the DI container for the appropriate security context;
+    Method which adds the listener and authentication provider to the DI container for the appropriate security context.

 ``getPosition``
-    Method which must be of type ``pre_auth``, ``form``, ``http``, and ``remember_me`` and defines the position at which the provider is called;
+    Method which must be of type ``pre_auth``, ``form``, ``http``, and ``remember_me`` and defines the position at which the provider is called.

 ``getKey``
-    Method which defines the configuration key used to reference the provider in the firewall configuration;
+    Method which defines the configuration key used to reference the provider in the firewall configuration.

 ``addConfiguration``
     Method which is used to define the configuration